 International and Canadian productions are accepted.

-The festival has the right to use a trailer, stills, pics and posters for promotional purposes in various film magazines, social media, website, etc.
+The festival has the right to use a trailer, stills, pics and posters for promotional purposes in various film magazines, social media, websites, etc.

 Entry fees are non refundable since our programmers need to evaluate each project twice.

-English or French subtitles are required for non English and non French films.
+English or French subtitles are required for foreign language films.
+Films in English or French do not require subtitles.

 Shorts must be less than 50 minutes.
 All projects over 50 minutes should submit to the feature category.